 - Clinical/Medical Laboratory Scientist or Clinical/Medical Laboratory Technician accepted to or presently enrolled in an accredited Master of Science or Doctoral program in or related to Clinical/Medical Laboratory Science.

-- Purchasing standard equipment and supplies normally available in a clinical or research laboratory.
+- Purchasing standard equipment and supplies customarily available in a clinical or research laboratory.

-- Indirect costs.
+- Indirect cost recovery.
 Funds are for direct support of the proposed investigation.

 - Awardees seeking an extension or additional support for continuation of a previously supported project must submit a new application accompanied by a progress report.
 Up to two extensions may be granted.